18 Sales KPIs All Successful Sales Teams Should Be Tracking

 In short, sales metrics are the data that are automatically created when salespeople perform sales activities.
 Sales KPIs are specific sales metrics that are analyzed, in context, to determine how well an organization is progressing toward meeting its goals.

-18 Sales KPIs You Should Be Tracking in 2022
+18 Sales KPIs You Should Be Tracking

 The way people “do sales” is changing faster than ever in today’s digital world.